trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 =============================== =========================================================================
 Option                          Description
 =============================== =========================================================================
-``--server``                    The address and port of the Presto coordinator.
+``--server``                    The address and port of the Trino coordinator.
 The port must
-                                be set to the port the Presto coordinator is listening for HTTPS connections on.
-Presto CLI does not support using ``http`` scheme for the URL when using LDAP authentication.
+                                be set to the port the Trino coordinator is listening for HTTPS connections on.
+Trino CLI does not support using ``http`` scheme for the URL when using LDAP authentication.
 ``--keystore-path``             The location of the Java Keystore file that will be used
                                 to secure TLS.